sonigeez/iternary-planner/README.md

 # API Keys - Server-side only
 GOOGLE_MAPS_API_KEY=your-google-maps-api-key
 OPENAI_API_KEY=your-openai-api-key

-# No client-side environment variables with API keys
-# DO NOT USE NEXT_PUBLIC_ prefix for API keys
 ```

 2. Replace `your-google-maps-api-key` and `your-openai-api-key` with your actual API keys.

-## API Security

-All API calls have been moved to server-side endpoints to prevent exposing API keys to clients.
-The following endpoints have been created:

-- `/api/itinerary` - Handles OpenAI calls for generating itineraries
-- `/api/maps` - Handles geocoding and place photo operations
-- `/api/maps/streetview` - Serves Street View images
-- `/api/maps/staticmap` - Serves Static Map images

-## Development

 Run the development server: